a3event/a3event.github.io/README.md

 • card filter by gacha, filter, release status

-Unimplemented features that may be add in the future:
+Unimplemented features that may be added in the future:

 • points calculator